Debt-trap diplomacy: Africa

+As of 2023, there have been no Chinese asset seizures in Africa.

 Kenya

 Between 2006 and 2017, Kenya borrowed at least KSh.
 1043.77 billion ($9.8 billion) from China.
 Chinese debt accounts for 21 percent of Kenya's foreign debt, and 72 percent of the country's bilateral debt.
 China lent Kenya funds to build highways and a railway between Mombasa and Nairobi totaling over US$6.5 billion by 2020.
 Kenya reportedly came close to default on Chinese loans to develop its largest and most lucrative port, the Port of Mombasa, in late December 2018; there was speculation that a default could have forced Kenya to relinquish control of the port to China.
 However, reports have cast doubt on Chinese debt-trap threat to the port.
 Kenyan media have debated whether Chinese loans are worth the risk, drawing analogies with the experience of Sri Lanka and saying that these loans could jeopardize Kenyan sovereignty.

 South Africa

 South Africa owes an estimated four percent of its annual gross domestic product to China.
 The country received multiple tranches of Chinese loans, some of which have raised concerns about opaque conditions and links to corruption.
 This includes a controversial $2.5 billion loan from the China Development Bank to the state-owned South African electrical utility Eskom which was arranged under the Jacob Zuma government.
 Another $2.5 billion loan to Eskom from Huarong Energy (a private Chinese company) was found improper by the Zondo Commission of Inquiry into state corruption, prompting Eskom chairperson Jabu Mabuza to say that the company would not repay the loan due to irregularities and corruption involved in the loan process.

 An additional R 370 billion ($25.8 billion) loan from the China Development Bank during the presidency of Cyril Ramaphosa was made to promote a 2018 economic stimulus package.
 The South African government initially described the loan as a "gift"; details of the loan were not made public, generating controversy.

 The government justified the loan, saying that the interest rate was not exorbitant but could not be disclosed due to a confidentiality clause.
 The loan was criticized by the opposition Democratic Alliance for risking the country's fall into a "debt trap".